iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

   throughput fairly.
 Without access Mana, the network would be subject to Sybil attacks, which would incentivize actors to artificially split (or aggregate) onto multiple identities.

-* _Message weight_.
-Weight of a message is used to priority messages over the others, and it is calculated depending on the type of message and on the message length.
+* __Message weight__.
+The weight of a message is used to prioritize messages over the others, and it is calculated based on the type and length of a message.

 ### Outbox Buffer Management